 - Despite being constantly unfaithful to her, OJ Simpson was very jealous of other men showing interest in his wife Nicole, both when they were married and after they divorced.

 - John Sweeney, the boyfriend of actress Dominique Dunne, was very jealous, especially over actors with whom she did love scenes.
 She ended the relationship due to his abuse and possessiveness, and was tragically killed by him.
 He was jailed for 6 1/2 years for manslaughter in 1983.
 The case provoked considerable controversy due to the perceived leniency of the sentence.

-- Nikki Sixx wrote in the Motley Crue autobiography The Dirt that he planned to shoot his wife's lover in the testicles but realized he would ruin his own life by doing so and he wrote in his own memoir The Heroin Diaries that he planned on getting some bikers to break the legs of the actor Jack Wagner because he thought he had sex with his girlfriend while Motley Crue were touring.
+- Nikki Sixx wrote in the Mötley Crüe autobiography The Dirt that he planned to shoot his wife's lover in the testicles, but realized he would ruin his own life by doing so.
+He also wrote in his own memoir, The Heroin Diaries, that he planned on getting some bikers to break the legs of the actor Jack Wagner because he thought he had sex with his girlfriend while Motley Crue were touring.

 - Eminem was put on probation for assaulting the man he claimed he saw kissing his wife Kim.

-- Richard Pryor admitted being like this when in a state of drug-fuelled paranoia
+- Richard Pryor admitted being like this when in a state of drug-fueled paranoia.

 - Marilyn Manson wrote in his autobiography of witnessing his father behave like this towards his mother.

 - Randy Savage was this both in and out of the ring towards his then valet/wifenote Miss Elizabeth.
 There were several instances of Savage locking her in the dressing room whenever he left the room, along with the infamous rumor of him giving Hulk Hogan a black eye after she left Savage and moved in temporarily with the Hogans.